 Brian Lagunas is a Microsoft MVP, a Microsoft Patterns & Practices Champion, Director of Technology for INETA, co-leader of the Boise .Net Developers User Group (NETDUG), board member of Boise Code Camp, speaker, trainer, author, and original creator of the Extended WPF Toolkit.

 Course Overview [Autogenerated] Hi, everyone.
-My name is Brian Lagunas and welcome to my course Introduction to prison for WPBF By day, I am a senior product owner that Infratest ICS a world leader in you.
-I components by night.
-I'm the creator owner and maintainer off the prison library.
-If you're tired of writing large, monolithic WP F applications with tons of code behind their difficult to extend, test and maintain, then you should start using prism.
-In this course, you will learn the basic concepts required to design and build a composite WPS desktop applications using the person library.
-Some of the major topics that we will cover will include understanding regions what role they play Now you can use them to display views to your user.
-We'll learn how we can break down a large monolithic application by identifying major functional areas after application and converting them into smaller, more manageable module.
-We'll learn how we can navigate views in and out of regions within our application by using the region navigation feature ship with prism but folly.
-We will learn different techniques for communicating between loosely coupled components such as commanding event aggregation and by using a dialogue service By the end of this course, you will have the skills and knowledge of the prison library needed to develop loosely coupled maintainable contestable WP f applications using prison Before beginning this course, you should be familiar with developing WP F applications.
-He should also be experienced example C Sharp visual studio and have a solid understanding of the M V V M design pattern.
+My name is Brian Lagoon is and a.
+Welcome to my course.
+Introduction to prison for WPBF By day, I am a senior product owner to Infratest ICS, a world leader in UI components.
+By night, I am the creator, owner and maintainer of the prison library.
+If you're tired of writing large, monolithic WPS applications with tons of code behind their difficult to extend test and maintain, then you should start using prism.
+In this course, you will learn the basic concepts required to design and build composite WPS desktop applications using the prison library.
+Some of the major topics that we will cover will include understanding regions what role they play.
+Now you can use them to display views to your user.
+We'll learn how we can break down a large monolithic application by identifying major functional areas of your application and converting them into smaller, more manageable module.
+We'll learn how we can navigate views in and out of regions within our application by using the region navigation feature ship with prison and finally we will learn different techniques for communicating between loosely coupled components such as commanding event interrogation and by using a dialogue services by the end of this course, you will have the skills and knowledge of the prison library needed to develop loosely coupled maintainable and testable WPS applications using prism.
+Before beginning this course, you should be familiar with developing WBF applications.
+You should also be experienced XAML C# visual studio and have a solid understanding of the MVV M design pattern.
 An understanding of dependency injection is also preferred.
-From here, you should feel comfortable diving into more advanced prison topics with courses on mastering the tab control showing multiple shells, loading, dependent use and loading modules based on user role.
-These courses follow a problem solution format in which we present the problem and then later provide a solution.
-I hope you'll join me on this journey to learn the prison library with the introduction to prison for WP, of course, at Floral site.
+From here.
+You should feel comfortable diving into more advanced prism topics with courses on mastering the tab control showing multiple shells, loading dependent views and loading modules based on user role.
+These courses follow a problem solution format in which we present a problem and then later provide a solution.
+I hope you'll join me on this journey to learn the prison library with the introduction to prison for W PF course at Pluralsight.